fledge-iot/fledge-south-opcua/docs/index.rst

   - **Subscribe By ID**: This toggle determines if the OPC/UA objects in the subscription are using names to identify the objects in the OPC/UA object hierarchy or using object ID's.

+  - **Min Reporting Interval**: This control the minumum interval between reports of data changes in subscrioptions.
+It sets an upper limit to the rate that data will be ingested into the plugin and is expressed in milliseconds.

 Subscriptions
 -------------